This is an issue on the host's computer (the person attempting to host a game). Below are the things that can cause it.

 This is the most common cause.
 Check the compatibility list and ensure it is supported before trying anything else.

-- Restart the PC when done
+- Restart the computer when the installer has finished

 Get the updates from AMD's site.